ga-wdi-pvd/websockets-node/readme.md

 ### "PUSH"

-- Javascript can also use Websockets
+- Javascript can also use WebSockets
   - Instead of having to make a new request every time you want information from the server, it can "push" information to you
   - Opens a connection between two computers and *maintains* it
   - It's as if you just stayed on the phone with the person